Green Mansions (film): Villa-Lobos

-The Brazilian composer Heitor Villa-Lobos was originally commissioned to write the full score for the film.
-However, his music was inspired by the original novel, rather than the film adaptation.
+The Brazilian composer Heitor Villa-Lobos was commissioned to write the full score for the film.
+However, his music was inspired by the original novel rather than the film adaptation.

-Unhappy with the way his music had been used, Villa Lobos edited his full score into a cantata, Forest of the Amazon (Floresta do Amazonas).
-It was premiered in 1959 in New York City with the Symphony of the Air and the soprano Bidu Sayão under the composer's direction.
-The same forces recorded it in stereophonic sound for United Artists Records, which released it on LP and reel-to-reel tape.
+Unhappy with the way his music had been used, Villa Lobos edited his full score into the cantata Forest of the Amazon (Floresta do Amazonas).
+It premiered in 1959 in New York City with the Symphony of the Air and the soprano Bidu Sayão under the composer's direction.
+The same artists recorded it in stereophonic sound for United Artists Records, which released it on LP and reel-to-reel tape.
 The recording had a limited release on CD.

 Alfred Heller, a friend and associate of Villa Lobos, made a modern digital recording of the complete uncut cantata (74 minutes) with soprano Renee Fleming, along with the Moscow Radio Symphony Orchestra.
 He wrote on the Amazon website that Villa-Lobos had completed work on the full cantata in December 1958.
 The United Artists recording used about 46 minutes of the cantata.

 Kaper

-A separate source from that quoted above indicates that the score by Villa-Lobos was composed from a translated script prior to completion of the editing of the film.
-Though Villa-Lobos did some work on the edited film, the task of scoring the completed film was done by Bronislau Kaper, with Charles Wolcott conducting.
+A separate source from that quoted above indicates that the score by Villa-Lobos was composed from a translated script before completion of the editing of the film.
+Although Villa-Lobos did some work on the edited film, the task of scoring the completed film was done by Bronislau Kaper, with Charles Wolcott as the conductor.

 For the final score, Kaper wrote original material and used or adapted material composed by Villa-Lobos.
 Additional music and arrangements were supplied by Sidney Cutner and Leo Arnaud.
 The love theme "Song of Green Mansions" was composed by Kaper, with lyrics by Paul Francis Webster.

-The complete Kaper score was issued on CD in 2005, on Film Score Monthly records.
+The complete Kaper score was issued on CD in 2005 on Film Score Monthly records.

+Reception

 Box office

-Despite Hepburn's popularity the film was a box office disaster - it earned $1,190,000 in the US and Canada and $1.2 million elsewhere, resulting in a loss of $2,430,000.
+Despite Hepburn's popularity, the film was a box-office disaster.
+It earned $1,190,000 in the U.S. and Canada and $1.2 million in other markets, resulting in a loss of $2,430,000.

+Critical

+Filmink, discussing George Peppard in Breakfast at Tiffany's, reflected "matching it against Audrey Hepburn isn’t always easy – look at Anthony Perkins in Green Mansions."